TheQuengineer/ddsanalytics/README.md

   + `CaseStudy2-data.xlsx`

+- `DDSAnalyticsReport.pdf` A Presentation file that communicates the findings of the project in a clear, concise and scientific manner.

 - `DDSAnalyticsReport.Rmd` Is the Rmarkdown version of the entire report.
 Contains all the code as well as a complete insights found during the research in an effort to answer the questions in the study.

 - `README.md` The codebook summarizing the purpose of the entire project and how it is organized.